 Over the years we have had a chance to experiment with various breeds of sheep, goats, rabbits, and other barnyard beasts.
-Our present choice of Wensleydale sheep and angora goats is the result of desiring to breed animals for luxurious handspinning.
-In addition, we have three greenhouses, a large garden, small orchard, woodshop, and fiber/art studio.
-Last year a guest house was added.
-In 2009 we added a dye garden and solar grid.
-New for 2010 are more lambs and kids and an extension of the dye garden which grew well last year.
+Our choice of Wensleydale sheep and angora goats was the result of desiring to breed animals for luxurious handspinning.
+While we no longer have the sheep, we still have an abundance of beautiful soft roving and yarn.
+In addition, we have four different types of greenhouses, a large garden, small orchard, woodshop, and fiber/art studio.
+In 2009 a guest house was added.
+We also added a solar grid.
+New for 2019 are a xeriscape in place of grass using native and dye plants, an updated traditional style greenhouse and a 26 foot growing dome.

 We are located 18 miles northeast of Durango and 20 minutes from Durango airport, at an elevation of 7800 feet.
 Vallecito Lake, Mesa Verde, and Durango Mountain Ski Resort surround us and make great day trips.
+There are many hiking and biking trails nearby.
 Come stay with us for a few days or a week.
 Relax and enjoy the peace and beauty of our ranch.
-Visit our sheep and see sustainable gardening and agriculture first hand.
-We would enjoy sharing what we have learned over the years with you, and offer fiber, dyes, and animals for sale.
+See sustainable gardening and agriculture first hand.
+Visit Linda's art and fiber studio.
+We would enjoy sharing what we have learned over the years with you, and offer fiber, and dyes for sale.

 Wensleydale Sheep Angora goats